CharlesGodwin/3DPrinting/Adimlab_laymans_guide_to_Gantry_pro.md

 ## Cabinet or Enclosure

-May use a cabinet to enclose the entire printer to allow for a warm chamber for printing and noise reduction.
+Many use a cabinet to enclose the entire printer to allow for a warm chamber for printing and noise reduction.
 I have found many designs but not that match my budget.
 The Gantry Pro is a big printer, so some quick solutions will not work.

 # Conclusion

 This is a summary of the hard lessons I learned.
 I have not discussed which slicer to use or print setting as I have had success with both Cura and Prusa Slicer.
 If you follow these setup guidelines, you will have a stable setup to use for experimenting until you can print the way you want to print.
 Do not give up, it took my over a month to get my routines in place to have repeatable, successful results.

-May 7, 2020 Charles Godwin Page 3